actions/importer-labs/gitlab/1-configure.md

     ![configure-result](https://user-images.githubusercontent.com/18723510/183990474-d0b2559c-d2bf-40d9-ac43-19af53e45329.png)

 ## Verify your environment
 To verify our environment is configured correctly, we are going to run a `update` and `dry-run` command.
-The `update` commnad will download the latest version of Valet to your codespace.
+The `update` command will download the latest version of Valet to your codespace.
 We will go further into details about the `dry-run` command in a later lab, but for now we will just verify it finishes with no errors.

 1. In the codespace terminal update Valet by running `gh valet update`
 2. In the terminal you should see a confirmation that it logged into the GitHub Container Registry and pulled the latest version.